-Growing businesses often requires a reliable partner to protect all the property, events, and people within their organization.
+Growing businesses will likely require a reliable security partner to protect all the property, events, and people within their organization.
 However, choosing the right security company isn’t as easy as it seems.
 There are hundreds of security teams who claim to offer solid services, but many are unable to deliver.
 But before signing the dotted line and hiring a new security company, make sure you have all the information you need.
-Here's 4 questions you need to look for when hiring a security company.
+Here's 4 questions you need to ask before hiring any private security company.

 Different states have different security operational requirements.
 However, all states require some sort of basic licensing or credentials for a security company to operate legally.

 The first step is ensuring a security company has a Private Patrol Operators (PPO) License, which is regulated by the Bureau of Security & Investigative Services (BSIS) in California (most states have similar operating requirements).
 A PPO license grants the license holder the ability to hire employees that function as security personnel.
 In order to obtain a PPO license, there are a number of requirements including holding liability insurance.

 Second, a security company must ensure that their officers are licensed.
 Security officer licensing in large part is to ensure that officers have the appropriate training.
 Some states have very lax licensing requirements, so it should be noted that officers may need additional training outside of what the licensing courses provide.
 To see the security officer requirements for your state, click here.